silentdiverchris/Archivist/README.md

 ## Archive file summary
 A summary of the same data as above, with one line per archive.

-Note that the 'Config-nnnn' file is a new one, I decided to move a few general configuration files from here and there to one place, so added a source directory for it and on the next run, suddenly I had 4 copies of it and now have 4 copies of each of the last 4 generations of it spread over 4 different devices.
+Note that the 'Config-nnnn' file is a new one, I decided to move a few general configuration files from here and there to one place, so added a source directory for it and after the next run, had 4 copies of it, and now have 4 copies of each of the last 4 generations of it spread over 4 different devices.

-The next day I decided to add a file that contains a password to it, so set the EncryptOutput and DeleteArchiveAfterEncryption settings to true, so version 4 of this archive is an aes file and all subsequent archives of the folder with the password in it will also be encrypted.
+After version 3 of the archive was created I added a file to that directory which contains a plain text password, so set the EncryptOutput and DeleteArchiveAfterEncryption settings to true.
+As a result, version 4 of this archive is a .aes file and all subsequent archives of the folder will also be encrypted.

 <img alt="Archive file summary" title="Archive file summary" src="https://github.com/silentdiverchris/Archivist/raw/master/Screenshots/Report2.png">